siriusdevs/rpm-hws_7-2_2023/hw_http/README.md

     "population": 1000
 }
 ```
-In this filds you should write changes, that you want to do.
+In this field you should write changes, that you want to do.
 ##### After this command you will see an updated city.

 ##### 3. To do DELETE you should:
 * paste the url http://127.0.0.1:8001/cities?id=
 after "=" you must to paste city id, witch you want to update.
-* in fields "Headers" you should paste:
+* in field "Headers" you should paste:
 in field key paste: "Authorization",
 in field value paste: "admin {537dc091-cbeb-4802-84f8-46f0ea57694c}"
 ---